TommyWabg/Switch2Connect/README.md

 ## Feature Descriptions

-* **Windows 10 Native Compatibility:** Runs flawlessly on Windows 10 (22H2 and above).
-Windows 11 is still recommended for a 70Hz max Bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for the BLE protocol.
+* **Windows 10 Native Compatibility:** Supports Windows 10 22H2 and Windows 11.
+Windows 11 supports Bluetooth LE polling rates up to 70Hz, while Windows 10 is limited to 20Hz by the operating system’s BLE driver implementation.
-* **Low Latency Bluetooth Mode:** The application forces Windows Bluetooth LE into `ThroughputOptimized` mode upon connection.
-This drastically drops the connection interval, massively reducing native Bluetooth input delay across the board.
+* **Low Latency Bluetooth Mode:** Configures Windows Bluetooth LE connections with the ThroughputOptimized mode to reduce the connection interval and controller input latency.
-* **ESP32-S3 N16R8 Low-Latency Connection:** Native support for the ESP32-S3 N16R8 development board as a low-latency BLE bridge, which enables 133Hz polling rate.
-The application provides firmware installation, controller pairing via the SYNC button, and seamless reconnection for controllers previously bonded to the bridge.
+* **ESP32-S3 N16R8 Low-Latency Connection:** Supports the ESP32-S3 N16R8 development board as a BLE bridge with polling rates up to 133Hz.
+The application provides firmware installation and repair, controller pairing through the SYNC button, and reconnection for controllers bonded to the bridge.
 * **Wired Pro Controller Support:** Supports wired connected Switch 2 Pro Controller with up to 500Hz polling rate.
 The **Wired Pro Controller** menu allows users to manage HidHide, toggle automatic discovery, and run a one-time manual scan when needed.
-* **Flexible Multi-Driver & Emulation Backend (WinUHid, ViGEmBus & USBIP):** Users can seamlessly toggle between the built-in WinUHid driver, the industry-standard ViGEmBus virtual gamepad emulator, and a USBIP-based emulation mode, which enables emulating a physical USB-connected Switch 2 Pro Controller.
-A special thank you to LeonChrome for proactively reaching out and sharing their open-source project y700-switch2-pro-bridge, which served as a crucial reference for successfully building this Switch 2 emulation mode.
+* **Multiple Driver and Emulation Backends:** Supports WinUHid, ViGEmBus, and USBIP backends.
+WinUHid provides Xbox One, PS4, and PS5 emulation; ViGEmBus provides Xbox 360 and PS4 emulation; USBIP provides USB-connected Switch 2 Pro Controller and DualSense emulation.
+The application detects missing or incomplete WinUHid and ViGEmBus installations and provides Install, Repair, and Uninstall actions.
+ViGEmBus can be downloaded and installed from the application after UAC authorization.
-* **Dynamic Emu Mode Toggle:** Instantly switch between Xbox One, PS4 (DualShock 4), and PS5 (DualSense) emulation modes directly from the settings panel.
-This allows you to choose the best protocol for your specific game or platform without restarting the app.
+* **Emulation Mode Selection:** Switch between Xbox One, PS4 (DualShock 4), and PS5 (DualSense) emulation modes from the settings interface without restarting the application.
-* **Tabs Organized Settings Interface:** The settings interface is organized into distinct "Controller Mapping", "Mode Shift Mapping", and "Gyro Settings" tabs for easy navigation.
+* **Tabbed Settings Interface:** Organizes settings into Controller Mapping, Mode Shift Mapping, and Gyro Settings tabs.
-* **DualSense Audio Haptic Feedback Support:** Featuring the  USBIP-based PS5 emu mode, which can establish a 4-channel audio playback device to receive DualSense audio haptic feedback from supported games.
-This architecture unifies PS5 Audio Haptics, Traditional PS5 Rumble, and Xbox Rumble.
-Translated DualSense Adaptive Trigger signals to generate independent HD Rumble pulses, which specifically trigger upon physical trigger press (ZL/ZR) or when a payload change occurs while the physical trigger is actively held.
+* **DualSense Audio Haptic Feedback:** The USBIP-based PS5 emulation mode exposes a four-channel audio playback endpoint for games that support DualSense audio haptics.
+It supports DualSense audio haptics, standard PS5 rumble, Xbox rumble translation, and adaptive-trigger feedback translated into independent HD Rumble output for the left and right triggers.
 * **Xbox One Impulse Trigger Support:** In WinUHid Xbox One emulation mode, Xbox Impulse Trigger force-feedback values from LT and RT are translated into Switch 2 high-frequency HD Rumble output.
 Standard gamepad rumble is emitted as the same mono signal on both physical sides, while Impulse Trigger feedback is routed as independent left and right high-frequency overlays for trigger-specific effects.
   * **Impulse Trigger Settings:** The **Impulse Trigger Settings** button appears beside **Rumble Mode** in WinUHid Xbox One emulation mode.
 The floating settings window provides controls for enabling impulse feedback, selecting dynamic or fixed frequency behavior, adjusting impulse strength, and choosing a fixed frequency level.
   * **Dynamic Frequency:** When enabled, incoming impulse strength determines both output frequency and amplitude.
 During the release envelope, frequency continues to follow the current decaying output strength.
   * **Fixed Frequency:** When Dynamic Frequency is disabled, the **Frequency** slider selects the impulse output frequency independently from incoming impulse strength.
   * **Release Envelope:** When an Impulse Trigger stop command is received, the current output decays linearly to zero over 90 ms. A new command on the same side immediately replaces the pending release.
 * **Native Motion Support (PS4/PS5 Mode):** Switching to PS4 or PS5 mode enables native motion sensor reporting via the DS4 or DualSense protocol.
 This provides enhanced compatibility for Steam Input and games that support native DualShock 4 or DualSense gyro features.
-* **Cemuhook UDP Server Support:** Featuring the Cemuhook UDP server (127.0.0.1:26760) to transmit direct motion control data to Switch 1 emulators.
-To use this feature, select "Cemuhook" on the "Mode" toggle switch within the "Gyro Passthrough" settings panel.
+* **Cemuhook UDP Server:** Sends controller motion data to compatible applications through 127.0.0.1:26760.
+Select Cemuhook in the Gyro Pass-through settings to enable the server.
 * **Cemuhook Gyro Sensitivity Adjustment:** Featuring a Sensitivity slider (levels 1-5) to the "Gyro Passthrough" panel.
 The sensitivity specifically applies a linear multiplier only to the horizontal rotation (Yaw) axis sent via the Cemuhook UDP protocol.
   * **levels 1:** Virtual Switch 1 Joy-cons turn 360 degrees when the physical Switch 2 Joy-cons turn 360 degrees.
   * **levels 5:** Matches real Switch 1 Joycon sensitivity.